danthelos/mcp-memory-bank-example/memory-bank/techContext.md

 ## Tool Usage Patterns
 - Use ES6+ modules to separate logic, rendering, and input
 - Inline documentation for maintainability
+- Difficulty selector in UI for user-adjustable game speed